EurekaLog 7 changes way to manage its files. Now files are organized in typical manner for Delphi libraries:

 Debug folder (proper IDE subfolder - see below) should be listed in debug search paths for IDE or project.

-If your application has "Use Debug DCUs" option checked - then files from Debug folder will be used (regardless of Debug/Release profile in your application).
+If your application has "Use Debug DCUs" option checked - then files from Debug folder will be used (regardless of Debug/Release build configuration in your application).

-If your application has "Use Debug DCUs" option unchecked - then files from Release folder will be used (regardless of Debug/Release profile in your application).
+If your application has "Use Debug DCUs" option unchecked - then files from Release folder will be used (regardless of Debug/Release build configuration in your application).

 Important note: there are known binary incompatibilities between Release and Debug versions of stock RTL.
 If you compile your unit against Debug RTL's DCUs - it may not work with Release RTL's DCUs.
 That is why we ship both Release and Debug sets.
 Release set of our DCUs is compiled against Release RTL's DCUs (and, additionally, have no DEBUG_EL_CODE defined), Debug set of our DCUs is compiled against Debug RTL's DCUs (and, additionally, have DEBUG_EL_CODE defined).
-Therefore, if you compile your project in Release profile, but your search paths pick up Debug folder from EurekaLog - you may get incompatibility errors.
-Again, be sure that library path points to Release profile of EurekaLog, and you have Debug paths points to Debug profile.
+Therefore, if you compile your project in Release build configuration, but your search paths pick up Debug folder from EurekaLog - you may get incompatibility errors.
+Again, be sure that library path points to Release build configuration of EurekaLog, and you have Debug paths points to Debug build configuration.

 Both Release and Debug folders contain subfolders for various supported IDEs.
 To map your IDE version to name of folder inside Release and Debug folders - see this article.

 Source folder should be added to IDE browsing paths options, so IDE will be able to open and show EurekaLog's .pas files.

 Run-time package (EurekaLogCore) from Packages folder is copied to Windows\System32 folder.
 This is done to avoid altering %PATH% environment variable.